 Participating in the Job Shadowing Program allows you to explore a career area of interest.
 If you are undecided about your career placement choice, your campus Career Centre can suggest workshops and resources to assist you in discovering your options.
 You can also use online resources including Career Cruising, accessible via CLNx under Resources.
 Each year, the program places hundreds of students in a diverse variety of career areas.
 We encourage you to apply to the career area that you are most interested in.
 Some of the more popular career areas include healthcare (doctors, nurses, technicians) lawyers and teachers, however, you are not limited to these areas.

-Important: Due to the COVID-19 pandemic, Job Shadowing will be delivered virtually this winter.
+Important: Due to the COVID-19 pandemic, Job Shadowing will be delivered virtually - with projects! - for the foreseeable future.

 Looking for ways to network with professionals and wondering what you can do with your degree once you graduate?
 Chats with Professionals is a one hour online career chat that allows you to connect with UofT alumni and professionals.
 Professionals will take you on a journey and walk you through the practical steps they took that landed them their dream job.
 You will learn about networking, essential skills for various jobs and industry trends.
 You will get a bird’s-eye view of the professionals’ role and have an opportunity to ask questions.